arraylabs/hadashboard-skin-dark_flower/README.md

 > If you aren't seeing the title text vertically centered in the box then most likely the javascript isn't being run.
 In your appdaemon.cfg file add the following: ***dash_force_compile = 1***

 ###Vertical line centering:
 > Javascript runs after the dashboard is drawn to vertically center the title blocks for those widgets without title2 text.
-If the length of the title autowraps the second line it work look right and it should be manually entered for title and title2.
+If the length of the title autowraps the second line it won't look right and it should be manually entered for title and title2.

+###Not seeing template or template background?
+> You may need to restart HADashboard v2